ssoulis/Software-technology/README.md

 For the project description open the 3)Project-Description-v1.0.docx file, in the 12)Class-Diagram v1.0.docx there is a section with all the methods used in the code explained.

-The code implemantation is not finished because we had only 4 months for the whole project, the project idea is relatively large for the given time.
+The code implemantation is not finished because we had only 4 months for the whole project, the project idea is relatively large for the given time.Despite that the important operations are running smoothly.

 Thank you for your time!